 PROGRAM AT A GLANCE

-The 2015 Oxford Summer Program will be held from July 5 to August 8.
+The 2016 Oxford Summer Program will be held July 3 to August 6.
 Students will live, attend classes, and take meals in historic Brasenose College, which is located on Radcliffe Square in the center of Oxford.
 Founded in 1262, Brasenose College's list of famous alumni includes Monty Python's Michael Palin and current Prime Minister of the United Kingdom, David Cameron.

 The courses will be taught by American and English faculty and will be letter graded, with a final examination or paper.
 Credit in all courses will be granted by the University of Oklahoma College of Law.